Infouktour3/Fab-Beauty/README.md

     -   #### Frequent User Goals
         1. Frequent User wants to check new products arrival or products that in that moments they need,  by subscribe sign-up the user got access to a news products or get informed on the new arrival date, plus it can be chached in the social-media link.
         2. User wants to check some new extra information through post and social media to see if the business is healfy, creating the social-media links give at the business more transparency and in the same time more trust at the user.
-        3. User wants to sign up to book an appointment for treatments or consutation or simply to gather more info before go haed with the choise they want, on the contact us page the visitor will be able to sign-up with an easy steps form that will help the visitor to don't get boder if it is to complicated to fill in.
+        3. User wants to sign up to book an appointment for treatments or consutation or simply to gather more info before go haed with the choise they want, on the contact us page the visitor will be able to sign-up with an easy steps form that will help the visitor to don't get boder if it is too complicated to fill in.

 -   ### Design
     -   #### Colour Scheme